gabekudirka/bus-vis-dynamic/README.md

 # Create a directory inside of bus-vis-app called 'data_input'

 # Move all of the electric bus data into data_input so that the file structure looks like this
+# IMPORTANT: Due to difficulties handling excel files, '2.
+UTA_Runcut_Potential_Stop.xls' and
+# '3.
+UTA Runcut File  Aug2016.xlsx' must be converted to csv files.
+To do this, open the xls/xlsx
+# file in excel and save as a csv file.

 ```
 data_input
 │
 └───1.
 Network Data
+    │   3.
+UTA Runcut File  Aug2016.xlsx
 │   │   3.
 UTA Runcut File  Aug2016.csv
 │   │   metadata.txt
 │   │